huggingface/blog/introducing-csearch.md

 DeepMind's research is also used by the UK government to develop new technologies for the UK's National Health Service.

-DeepMind's research is also used by the UK government to develop new technologies...
+DeepMind's research is also used by the UK government to develop new technologies
 ----------------------------------------------------------------------------------------------------
 ```
 </details>